dinith95/CodingBook/database/sql.md

 - not in the **Inventories table**

+## contraints

+### Unique Contraints

+- ensures all the values are unique
+- if multiple rows specified combinations should be unique.
+- does allow a single null value not multiple null values
+- table can have **multiple unique constrainsts**.

 ## sample SQL Statements

 ## DML Statements

-> DISTINCT  statement
+### DISTINCT  statement

 To remove the duplicates from the result set.

 If multiple values are there **duplicates of combinations** of those values will be removed

-> DELETE &  TRUNCATE  statements
+### DELETE &  TRUNCATE  statements
  - Both the statemnets are used to remove the records
  - Bith of these statments **can be rolled back** if it is within a Trasaction.